 Orange lovers, you’re in for a treat.
 This light and moist Orange Marmalade Bread with Maple Icing is delicious as is or slathered with butter for a great breakfast, brunch, or afternoon snack.
-And I have a great giveaway for a Travel / photography / diaper back pack – make sure you scroll down to enter in the Rafflecopter widget below.

 And, try this bread toasted for your morning breakfast.
 Toasting it really brings out the rich orange flavor.

 I love quick breads.
 They’re so universally loved.
 This bread loaf will help you use up some of that marmalade in the fridge too.

 Great for breakfast with a lovely cup of coffee, as a light dessert in the evening, or even a nice mid-day snack with a cup of tea.

 This bread loaf recipe makes a great homemade gift to give to family, friends, and neighbors.
 Everyone will love it.
 It also makes a nice housewarming gift.

 This Orange Marmalade Bread can easily be made with a store-bought orange marmalade.

 Buy a nice good quality jar of marmalade if you go this route.
 Avoid those more ones that are more like jelly, just sugar and water, and instead choose one that’s fruit preserves filled with some nice chunky orange bits.